James B. A. Robertson: Political career

 Oklahoma was admitted to the Union as a state in 1907.
 The first governor of Oklahoma, Charles N. Haskell, named Robertson to the District Court of the Tenth Judicial District of Oklahoma in 1908.
 The job required Robertson to move his family from Chandler to Oklahoma City, where he spent the rest of his years.

 Before his appointment to the court, Robertson played an active role in the Oklahoma and national Democratic parties.
-Robertson was a prominent and influential Democrat in Oklahoma.
 He offered to help any Democratic candidate in any way he could.
 On a trip with Governor Haskell to Denver, Robertson represented the Oklahoma Democratic Party.
 Robertson zealously supported the Democratic nomination of William Jennings Bryan for the presidency.

 Robertson continued to serve as a judge until Governor Charles Haskell, now his friend, chose not to seek re-election in 1910.
 Resigning his seat on the court to run for governor, Robertson ultimately withdrew from the Democratic primary to support Lee Cruce.
 The latter won the party's nomination and served as the second governor of Oklahoma.

+In 1911, Robertson was appointed to the first Oklahoma Supreme Court Commission.

 Not satisfied with returning to private life, Robertson ran for Congress.
 Reapportionment after the 1910 Federal Census had resulted in Oklahoma being granted three seats in the United States Congress.
 Robertson ran in the Democratic primary for his district's seat, but he failed to receive the party's nomination.

 Robertson returned to private law practice in Oklahoma City.
 In 1914, Governor Cruce, like Haskell before him, decided against running for a second term.
 Robertson tried to get the Democratic nomination for governor, but Robert L. Williams, the popular former Chief Justice of Oklahoma, won it instead.

 Robertson's beloved wife Olive died on June 1, 1914, leaving Robertson to raise their two children.
+He married Isabelle Butler Robertson on November 28, 1917.

 Gubernatorial campaign

 Robertson's persistence in politics paid off.
 In 1918, seeking the Democratic gubernatorial nomination for the third consecutive time, Robertson defeated the colorful and popular William H. Murray.

 The popularity of former Governor Charles N. Haskell had strengthened the already strong position of the Oklahoma Democratic Party in the state.
 In 1910 a new party had appeared in Oklahoma politics, the Socialist Party of America.
 For the first time in Oklahoma's history, the two major parties were joined by a third party in the contest for governor.
-Robertson faced Republican Horace G. McKeever, and Socialist Patrick Nagle.
-A major factor in the election was the infamous Green Corn Rebellion of 1917, which the Socialist Party had helped cause.
+Robertson faced Republican Horace G. McKeever, and Socialist Patrick S. Nagle A major factor in the election was the infamous Green Corn Rebellion of 1917, which the Socialist Party had helped cause.
 Many voters considered them unpatriotic.
 Robertson won in a landslide, and other state Democratic candidates won considerable majorities in both the Oklahoma House of Representatives and Oklahoma Senate.